McCloud Falls in Shasta Trinity National Forest

 We hadn’t have a pleasure of exploring this one either for similar reasons as above.
 However I’ve read that there’s heavy traffic, especially with a campground and all the locals coming to the swimming hole.
 Apparently the views are not as spectacular as those of the middle falls.

 We were a bit disappointed that McArthur-Burney Falls parking lot was completely packed with a line of cars stretching for quarter of a mile out of the front gate.
-We however found the McCloud Falls which were easily accessible, very enjoyable and memorable.
+We however found the Middle McCloud falls which were easily accessible, very enjoyable and memorable.